|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 An Invincible is born.
 Sid Barnes was unlucky only to play 13 Tests (his career sandwiched the Second World War), but he certainly made the most of life at the top - his Test average was 63.
 He came of age in Sydney in 1946-47, when he made an 11-hour 234 and added 405 for the fifth wicket with Don Bradman - who also made 234.
 And in the all-conquering 1948 side, he averaged 82, including 141 at Lord's.
 An often-controversial character whose attempted comeback in the 1950s was blocked by the Australian board, Barnes committed suicide in his native Sydney in 1973.

-England lost to the Netherlands.
+England lost to Netherlands.
 Off the last ball.
 In the opening match of the second World Twenty20 in England, Ryan ten Doeschate found himself at the crease in the 14th over with Netherlands needing 47 off the last seven.
 Top-scorer Tom de Grooth (49) had just fallen, and three overs later Peter Borren was dismissed for a 25-ball 30.
 Doeschate and Edgar Schiferli took it down to seven off the final one.
 Stuart Broad dropped a catch off ten Doeschate and they needed four off three balls.
 It only got worse for Broad.
 Needing two off the final delivery, Schiferli smashed the ball, but Broad collected it in his follow-through and took a shy at the stumps.
 He missed and Netherlands took the winning run.
+In the 2014 World T20, Netherlands beat them again, this time by 45 runs.

 Ian Botham's first day as England captain.
 It seemed a logical progression when he was given the job for the first Test against West Indies at Trent Bridge.
 He was the best player in the team by a mile, with averages of 40 with the bat and 18 with the ball from 25 Tests.
 But he was only 24 years old, and it probably came too early: England won none of Botham's 12 Tests as captain, in which time he averaged 13 with the bat and 33 with the ball.
 In fairness to Beefy, he presided over 1-0 and 2-0 defeats to West Indies, for which he was slated.
 England's next three series against the same opposition - 14 defeats, one draw, no wins - put those results into context.